neeraj9/SignalBlocks/readme.md

 There are number of items and which are in the pipeline and mostly I have it documented in my personal notes.
-The most important of them is to improve the code coverage of the unit tests as must possible (close to 100%) and subsequently move to any new feature.
+The most important of them is to improve the code coverage of the unit tests and any new feature.
 Having said that there will be new features available from time to to time.

 ## Thanks

+Thanks for evaluating this project and hope you find it useful.
 Feel free to create issues for bugs or new features.

 Copyright (c) 2016 Neeraj Sharma.